shtrausslearning/Machine-Learning/Feature Importance/readme.md

 <sup>
 - We often are interested in the contribution features have in models or a formulated relation of features to a target variable. <br>
 - For example, we might look at the <code>correlation</code> to the target variable of features and remove highly correlated features. <br>
 - Due to the subjective nature of feature importance evaluations, we may find it useful to visualise them together. <br>
-- The following simple code combines the most common approaches and gives them equal weighting and is normalised. <br>
+- The following simple code combines the most common approaches, gives them equal weighting and is normalised. <br>
-- Larger scores indicate more contribution in each individual evaluation. <br>
+- Larger scores for each individual feature indicate larger impact/relation to the variable of interest. <br>
 - The nature of <code>Plotly's</code> interative plots, allows us to compare any combination of methods & visualise the feature importance. <br>
 </sup>